 360 Lennon Road

-With 110 expressions of Tasmanian Single Malts on tasting, including the sought after Trapper’s Hut Limited Release, Bruny Island House of Whiskey will satisfy most tastes.
-The cozy property is particularly appealing on cold winter afternoons when you can snuggle up with your drink next to open fire and admire the stunning ocean views.
+With 110 expressions of Tasmanian Single Malts on tasting, including the sought-after Trapper’s Hut Limited Release, Bruny Island House of Whiskey will satisfy most tastes.
+The cozy property is particularly appealing on cold winter afternoons when you can snuggle up with your drink next to an open fire and admire the stunning ocean views.
 And because the house of whiskey is located only 3km from the ferry terminal, it’s the perfect way to finish your day at Bruny Island.

 Get Shucked Oyster Farm and Oyster bar

 If you are into oysters, you can’t miss Get Shucked.
 They serve the freshest oysters you’ve ever tasted.
 They are even served with some seawater in the shells.
 That’s because the oysters are grown right here on the farm.
 The tasting platter of fresh oysters is so good, that you’ll be queuing up for more in no time.
 I was.
 And I never imagined that I could eat half a dozen of oysters on my own!